kaanatesel/MyLinks/README.md

 # MyLinks
-A web server to keep and share your links.
+It is a web page that user can login and store his social media links to share.